Urbine/PostWizardX3/docs/source/troubleshooting.rst

    It is vital to clarify that users hold complete autonomy with respect to whom they share logs with, which is different from, say, a telemetry system...

-   ``webmaster_seo_tools`` does not collect this information for purposes of transmitting them in any manner or method that compromises users' privacy or autonomy.
+   ``webmaster_seo_tools`` does not collect logs for purposes of transmitting them in any manner or method that compromises users' privacy or autonomy.
    If you need help with an incidence, you can share the logs with anyone you trust.

 .. tip::
-   Logs can be used to coach your team and measure your productivity with the tool.
+   Logs can be used to coach your team and measure your productivity with the tools.
    Debugging output can aid troubleshooting as well as performance data can provide insights into what needs optimisations or reimplementation.